sohamkamani/sohamkamani.github.io/_posts/2017-08-21-enums-in-javascript.md

 # Enumerations with objects

 A better way to implement enumerations is through objects.
-Consider this refactored version of the above example:
+Consider this refactored version of the above example [(try it here)](https://runkit.com/sohamkamani/enums-in-js---object-enum):

 ```js
 const seasons = {